RachHavoc/stixmapper/README.md

-# MITRE Caldera Plugin: Skeleton
+# MITRE Caldera Plugin: Stixmapper

-Skeleton is a Caldera plugin template
+Stixmapper is a Caldera plugin template

 Run the `plugin-init.py` script to easily create a new plugin